ManticoreGamesInc/platform-documentation/docs/scripting/conventions.md

 Both are perfectly valid, but following convention allows for the usage call to consistently use colons for clarity.

-## Archive - dot vs colon

-Color.new() → constructor, dot, parenthesis
-Color.red → constant, dot
-{color}.r → property, dot
-{color}:desaturate() → member functions, colon, parenthesis
-Color.random() → static functions, dot, parenthesis
-{ability}.on_cast → event, dot

-ClassInstance [dot] -> properties, events ClassInstance [colon] -> member functions
-Note: Should move event to colon, as it’s closer to a function than property Class [dot] -> constants, static functions (including constructor)

-TL;DR: The only time there is a colon is with a method.
-Everything else is a dot.

 ### General

 * Use tabs
 * No whitespace at end of lines
 * No vertical alignment

 ### Styling